 Commercial Vehicle Accidents

-- Multiple layers of insurance
+- Multiple insurance policies (driver, company, cargo)

-- Corporate defendants
+- Corporate defendants and their legal teams

-- Third-party logistics companies
+- Third-party logistics or cargo-loading companies

 - Federal trucking regulations (FMCSA for trucks over 10,000 lbs)

 Indiana shortens certain claims involving corporate entities to two years, matching the personal-injury limit, and Nevada allows three years for personal injury but two years for cases involving large commercial vehicles if wrongful death is involved.
+Washington car accident laws generally mandate three years, but it would be mistake to wait too long.

 Federal claims may also apply if a commercial driver is operating under a federal contract.